Some posts contain compensated links. Please read this disclaimer for more info.

 DoubleTree by Hilton Hotel Oradea is located right on the riverbank and is one of the best hotels in the beautiful city of Oradea.
-The many spacious rooms offer magnificent views of the river and feature a flat-screen TV, high-quality bedding, and a minibar in every room.
+The many spacious rooms offer magnificent river views and feature a flat-screen TV, high-quality bedding, and a minibar in every room.
 You may even be lucky enough to get a private balcony.

-You can also enjoy river views through the hotel’s Mediterranean restaurant window, which stretches from floor to ceiling.
-For those traveling with pets, you will be glad to know they can be accommodated at an additional cost, and indoor and outdoor parking spaces are always available.
+You can also enjoy river views through the hotel’s Mediterranean restaurant window, stretching from floor to ceiling.
+You will be glad to know they can be accommodated at an additional cost for those traveling with pets, and indoor and outdoor parking spaces are always available.